 Jeremiah’s life and work is one of the most fascinating accounts in the Bible.
 He pleaded with the people of Judah to consider their sinful ways and to repent.
 He delivered his prophetic warning to the very highest levels of Judah’s monarchy.
 The inscriptions on those two bullae are not the names of some insignificant commoners.
 They were members of Judah’s royal court—people who heard Jeremiah’s prophetic message and then rejected it, which led to Judah’s captivity in Babylon.

 During this same time, while Jeremiah was warning about Judah’s demise, he also prophesied that David’s throne would be “rooted out” of Judah at the end of King Zedekiah’s reign and later built up and planted elsewhere (Jeremiah 1:10).
 Herbert W. Armstrong wrote about this transplanting in his masterful work The United States and Britain in Prophecy.

 The throne of David must be in existence today or else one must conclude that God broke His covenant with David (2 Samuel 7:13).
 In Isaiah 9:6-7, God promised to give the throne of David—not some non-existent throne—to the Messiah.

-Jeremiah also wrote about this soon-coming millennial reign of Jesus Christ in chapter 23, verse 5: “Behold, the days come, saith the Lord, that I will raise unto David a righteous Branch, and a King shall reign and prosper, and shall execute judgment and justice in the earth.”
+Jeremiah also wrote about this soon-coming millennial reign of the Messiah in chapter 23, verse 5: “Behold, the days come, saith the Lord, that I will raise unto David a righteous Branch, and a King shall reign and prosper, and shall execute judgment and justice in the earth.”

 Underneath the Messiah, Jeremiah explained, will be King David—“whom I will raise up unto them” (Jeremiah 30:9).
 David, of course, had been dead for about 400 years when God inspired Jeremiah to write this.
 But God will resurrect him at the coming of the Messiah to assist Him in ruling over the descendants of Jacob.